sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ... = nn.Conv2d(x.C, 64, 3, padding=1)(x)(nn.ReLU())
 ```

-Let's analyze what happens the above lines:
+Let's analyze what happens in the above lines:

 * `nn.Conv2d` is PyTorch equivalent of Keras `layers.Conv2d` layer
 * Input channels:
-	* In Keras we don't pass it openly - it'll be calculated automatically from the inputs
+	* In Keras we don't pass them openly - they'll be calculated automatically from the inputs
-	* In Pytorch Symbolic we also calculate it automatically using `x.C`, but we pass it openly as an argument
+	* In Pytorch Symbolic we also calculate them automatically using `x.C`, but we pass them openly as an argument
-* In both frameworks `64, 3` is the number of output channels and size of the kernel
+* In both frameworks `64, 3` are the number of output channels and the size of the kernel
 * Padding:
 	* We use `padding="same"` in Keras
-	* We use `padding=1` in PyTorch
+	* We use `padding=1` in PyTorch (for kernel size 3)
 * Activation:
 	* In Keras we simply add an argument `activation='relu'`
 	* in Pytorch Symbolic we add `nn.ReLU()` as a transformation that happens after `nn.Conv2d(...)`